Indigenous Correspondents Program

 Program Timeline

-2. Planet Forward Summit: The Indigenous Correspondents Program will culminate with participants traveling to Washington, D.C. to attend the 2023 Planet Forward Summit, which brings together scientists, students, and storytellers from around the U.S. and the world to discuss issues of effective environmental communication.
-The Planet Forward Summit serves as an opportunity for Correspondents to connect with and learn from leading journalists, policymakers, and innovators across disciplines. *Note: Participants’ travel expenses will be covered to ensure everyone can attend the summit if they choose to do so.
+2. Planet Forward Summit: The Indigenous Correspondents Program will culminate with participants traveling to Washington, D.C. to attend the 2025 Planet Forward Summit, which brings together scientists, students, and storytellers from around the U.S. and the world to discuss issues of effective environmental communication.
+Over the course of four days, correspondents will connect with and learn from leading journalists, policymakers, and innovators across disciplines, both at the Summit and across Washington, DC.
+(For example, in 2024, ICP participants met with scientists at the Smithsonian Conservation Biology Institute, reporters at National Public Radio, and Indigenous policymakers at the Department of Interior and the Bureau of Indian Affairs). *Note: Participants’ travel and lodging expenses will be covered to ensure everyone can attend the summit trip if they choose to do so.

 Learning goals/ objectives: